mendix/docs/content/en/docs/developerportal/deploy/private-cloud/secret-store-credentials.md

 #### 3.3.3 Using Managed Identity authentication for Azure Blob Storage {#configure-using-azwi-blobstorage}

-[Azure Blob Storage](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview) accounts can use [workload identity authentication](https://learn.microsoft.com/en-us/azure/storage/blobs/authorize-access-azure-active-directory) instead of static access keys.
+[Azure Blob Storage](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview) accounts can use [managed identity authentication](https://learn.microsoft.com/en-us/azure/storage/blobs/authorize-access-azure-active-directory) instead of static access keys.

 To use this feature, you need to: